FacultyCreative/ngActiveResource/README.md

 >> http://faculty.api.com/posts/1
 ```

-If no parameters are not provided _or_ your request utilizes parameters that are
+If no parameters are provided _or_ your request utilizes parameters that are
-_not_ specified in the search URL, then a querystring will be generated:
+_not_ specified in the search URL, then a query string will be generated:

 ```javascript
 Post.api.findURL = 'http://api.faculty.com/posts/:id';